sulabh9999/raster_imagery/CONTRIBUTING.md

-we well come new ideas and helping hands.
+we welcome new ideas and helping hands.
 Please feel free to raise pull request.